jonrahoi/ch3ss_logic/README.md

 Note: GameSimulator is experimental and only moves randomly, it is not meant to be a game engine.
 It will print the board to the console much like the ConsoleGame.ts

 ## Deployment
-Two options: playing in the console or using Game object in your own project.
+#### Two options: playing in the console or using Game object in your own project

 ### Console Game:
 npm run build; node dist/interactive_tests/ConsoleGame.js